What contraceptive method is best for me?

 -

-creating an inflammatory reaction in the uterus that makes eggs and sperm unable to survive
+creating a reaction in the uterus that makes eggs and sperm unable to survive

 Using Condoms